covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 Du Hongli tried everything to get into a hospital, taking his father along.
 On January 27 he registered in his community, there has been no reply.
 His own lungs were infected too, and he has a low fever.
 He borrowed a van from a friend, driving his father from hospital to hospital.

-**Wu Han 672 Hospital has over 300 beds, but they won't admit anyone without a hospitalization notice.
+**Wuhan 672 Hospital has over 300 beds, but they won't admit anyone without a hospitalization notice.
 The newly opened Wuhan Union Hospital Hanyang Campus has 700 beds, but they told Du Hongli the same thing, you need to wait.**

-On January 28, Du Hongli rushed to the Trusted Investigation Office of the district government and received the same response, no beds.
+On January 28, Du Hongli rushed to the Trusted Investigations Office of the district government and received the same response, no beds.
 He asked the Health Commission and the other party replied that there was no solution and he could only wait.
 Because there was no way to coordinate patients across regions, they could only wait for admission to the corresponding hospital in the region.

 Du Hongli's father had served in the army for 15 years, been on the battlefield in the Korean War, and been a close guard for two senior generals.
 Du Hongli told Caijing reporters that the whole family had now been infected, and his symptoms of dizziness and chest tightness were getting worse and worse.
 He didn't know how long he could hold on with his father.